-Your cost-per-hire doesn’t need to break the budget.
-Here’s how to save on hiring.
+Hiring doesn’t need to break the budget.
+Here’s how to save and reduce your cost-per-hire.

 The total costs to hire new employees can be quite taxing.
 The unfortunate part is that all too many businesses take these expenses for granted.
 They assume that there’s no way around these costs, and continue hiring with inefficient processes.

 It’s true – we’ll never remove the expenses associated with hiring.
 However, cost-per hire metrics can range anywhere from 12% to 30%.
 So if your hiring process is on the inefficient side, you could easily be throwing away tens of thousands of dollars every year.

 How can companies cut down their cost-per-hire?
 We’ve got three strategies you can put in place today.

 #1 Way to Reduce Cost-per-Hire: Leverage Employee Referrals for All Their Worth